nishu1998/Capstone_Project/README.md

 Nishant Gautam ---------------

-1. Post notification
+1. Photo zoom
-User will get push notification While new updates come.
+User can zoom the Manga images.

 2. User Registration and login.
 User can register on our app and login through his email ID or mobile number.